DariaAleshina/forkify-recipe-app/README.md

 ## Description

 Forkify is a vanilla JavaScript application that allows users to search for recipes and upload their own custom recipes.
-This project was developed as part of _"The Complete JavaScript Course 2025: From Zero to Expert!"_ by Jonas Schmedtmann.

-The HTML and CSS design were provided by Jonas Schmedtmann as part of the course.
-Modified by me, to make design responsive.

 The App is deployed on Netlify:
 [CHECK OUT THE PROJECT](https://forkify-recipe-app-daria-aleshina.netlify.app/)